kmsquire/julia_qsortbenchmarks/README.md

 potential improvements (?)
 =====================

-Improvements are proposed with four permutations of Quicksort, outlined in qsortbenchmarks.jl.
+Improvements are proposed with four permutations of Quicksort, outlined in qsorts.jl.

 - The canonical Quicksort algorithm that places the pivot in its natural position after each pass.
 The pivot is chosen as the first element in each subarray
 - Canonical, and performs a random shuffle (Fisher-Yates) of the array before the initial sort